Indigenous Embassy Jerusalem Academic Symposium 2025

 Certain ideologies emanating from academia regarding Israel and the Jewish people have created false narratives that contribute greatly to the rise in antisemitism on Western campuses and in society generally.
 These must be understood, critiqued and deconstructed.
 They include, but are not limited to, settler colonial ideology, decolonisation, post-colonial narratives, critical theory and anti-Zionism.

 The IEJ Academic Symposium 2025 will provide a platform for expert exploration of these ideas.
 It will address historical revisionism and false narratives, and strengthen Jewish identity.
+Additional speakers at Symposium 2025 will be announced shortly.

 Symposium 2025 goals include: